 - The right to be represented by competent counsel, including appointed counsel if indigent

-- Short time limits on any commitment or procedures for regular review of continued confinement which are either automatic or readily accessible to persons with serious mental illnesses confined in a hospital
+- Short time limits on any commitment or procedures for regular review of continued confinement which are either automatic or readily accessible.

 While MHA does not support involuntary outpatient commitment, it also recognizes that it is a reality in communities across the nation.
 In communities where involuntary outpatient commitment is implemented, the following principles should be adhered to in order to insure that an individual’s autonomy is not diminished: